 So, instead, why not share these guidelines?
 How much easier can healthy, individualized eating be?

-To make this even easier, we created one-page guides that summarize our recommendations.
-One for men and one for women.
-Download them, print them out, and share them with friends, family, or clients.
+To make this even easier, we created a simple guide for men and women that summarizes our recommendations.
+Click here to download it, print it out, and share them with friends, family, or clients.

 In the end, if you’d like to start eating better, just take a look at your hand.
 Use your fist, palm, cupped hand, and thumb to practice calorie control – while avoiding the hassle of counting calories.